davidmalcolm/gcc-global-state/plan.rst

 directly.
 Similarly, many objects have a reference back to their `universe*`

+Singletons and GTY
+^^^^^^^^^^^^^^^^^^
+Singletons would make natural GC roots, but gengtype only supports pointers as GC roots, not structs.

+I tried registering the singleton universe using `ggc_register_root_tab`, which adds it to `extra_root_vec` - but this is only used by the garbage collector - it isn't used by pch.

+Hence the various objects referenced through the context never made it into the pch file, and it went goes "boom" when pch nukes the heap prior to restorating the heap.

+ggc_mark_roots traverses

+  * gt_ggc_rtab
+  * extra_root_vec

+whereas gt_pch_save traverses:

+  * gt_ggc_rtab
+  * gt_pch_cache_rtab

+Currently there doesn't seem to be a way to add a new callback (or root tab) that's used by both (gt_ggc_rtab is constant, written out by gengtype).

+Hence I think we need to specialcase the singletons inside ggc and pch, explicitly calling their traversal hook there at the appropriate times.
+**Hence it makes sense to have a single universe/context object even in a global-state build**: this is the single root struct for GGC; its traversal hooks lead to every other singleton being traversed.
+As we move global variables into singletons, gt_ggc_rtab will slowly become empty: the only GC root will be the universe/context singleton.

 How do you determine which universe you are in?
 -----------------------------------------------